adeanggins/oil-and-gas-portfolio-examples/README.md

 # oil-and-gas-portfolio-examples
-Leveraging Data Science for the Energy Sector: A comprehensive portfolio of Python and SQL solutions driving efficiency in exploration, production, and asset optimization.
+Leveraging Data Science for the Energy Sector: A comprehensive portfolio of Python solutions driving efficiency in exploration, production, and asset optimization.

 # Portfolio List
 ## 🪨 Reservoir Engineering